mdolab/pygeo/doc/update_pygeo.rst

     Figure 1: Initial wing geometry and undeformed FFD grid

+The run script and associated files for this example can be found under ``/examples/deform_geometry/`` folder within the pyGeo root directory.

 Geometry Generation
 ===================
 To update a pyGeo object using an FFD in a DVGeometry object, a well defined pyGeo object must be loaded and pass to DVGeometry.